Greatest Literature banner

 But in other cases the words appear to have been thrown in as an attempt to lend profound effect.
 Cohen seems content to use the surface trappings of religion without having any real interest in the substance of Christian or other creeds, at least in this early collection.
 (Not necessarily a bad thing.)

-In retrospect, now that the legend of the romantic young Bohemian has dissipated somewhat, the superficiality of some of the work can be seen more clearly perhaps.
+In retrospect, now that the legend of the romantic young Bohemian has dissipated, the superficiality of some of the work can be seen more clearly perhaps.
 Several of the poems that seemed meaningful at the time now appear almost self-parody or obviously ironical in a Rod McKuenish way.
 To wit, the clever "Folk Song" in which the narrator has a bottle crafted to keep his lover's tears in but never uses it because "How could I know you could not cry?"

 It is also apparent this is a young poet experimenting with styles, though more assuredly than most any other eighteen-to-twenty-two-year-old you might have read.
 Poems are mainly in free verse with a conversational or singing rhythm, but also include prose, rhymes, half-rhymes and other conventional techniques.